jmgirard/wcc/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of wcc is to …
+The goal of wcc is to provide an efficient, parallelized way of computing windowed cross-correlations in R.

 ## Installation